COMHIS/estc-workflow/README.md

 Data structure is documented in the [data repository](https://github.com/COMHIS/estc-data-private).

 ## TODO
-Major parts of the workflow that need updating.
+Major parts of the workflow that need updating:
 * MARC XML parser rewrite
+* Separate data processing and analysis -scripts